 Late 2025 into early 2026 marked heavy losses to $0.0070–$0.0078, followed by stabilization near $0.0082.

-In early January 2026, Cardano traded around the $0.36 to $0.38 range as buyers tried to stabilize the price after the December decline and defend support in the mid $0.30 area.
+In early January 2026, Cardano traded between $0.36 and $0.38 as buyers sought to stabilize the price after the December decline and defend support in the mid $0.30s.

-By late January into February 7 price slipped toward roughly $0.33 to $0.34, showing continued corrective pressure and consolidation near a key support zone.
+By late January into February 7, the price slipped toward roughly $0.33 to $0.34, showing continued corrective pressure and consolidation near a key support zone.

 The price briefly recovered afterward, rising from about $0.25 on Feb 5 to around $0.27 on Feb 7, showing a short-term rebound after the early February dip.